jharwell/sierra/docs/src/tutorials/project/project.rst

 #.
 Define graphs to be generated from simulation outputs by following
    :doc:`graphs_config`.

+#.
+Setup your ``--template-input-file`` appropriately by following
+   :doc:`template_input_file`.

 Optional Steps
 ==============

 #.
 Define additional batch criteria to investigate variables of interest
-   specific to your project by following :ref:`ln-tutorials-new-bc`.
+   specific to your project by following :ref:`ln-tutorials-project-new-bc`.

 #.
-Define one or more :term:`Models <Model>` to run to compare with empirical data.
+Define one or more :term:`Models <Model>` to run to compare with empirical
+   data.

+#.
+Add additional per-simulation configuration such as unique output directory
+   names, random seeds (if you don't use the ARGoS one), etc. SIERRA can't set stuff like this up in a project agnostic way.